 NURS 497-(6, 8) Specialty Focus in Nursing This course comprises both theory and clinical practicum experience in a particular specialty area of nursing practice.
 The specialty area varies depending on the students' interests and the opportunities for specialty education available.

-Prerequisites: NURS 330-5, or permission of the Chair, School of Nursing
+Prerequisites: NURS 330-4, and permission of the Chair, School of Nursing for 8 credit hour course